nouraabdulmajid/MySQL-database/README.md

 The idea for the topic of the database is my own, but the features to include within the database include were specified by Code First Girls.

-Below you will find presentation slides explaining the database and its features, as well as an EER diagram.
+Below you will find 17 presentation slides explaining the database and its features, followed by an EER diagram providing an overview of the database.

 Thanks for visiting!